rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

     * [Axios](https://github.com/axios/axios), as an optional, promise-based alternative to  jQuery's `$.ajax`
   * [Moment.js](https://momentjs.com/) for reader-friendly date formatting
   * [Place Corgi](http://placecorgi.com/) or [Unsplash Source](https://source.unsplash.com/) for placeholder images

-By design, this assessment *contains more work than you will be able to complete in a day*, so don't be concerned about not completing all of the steps below.
-Rather, please work on the following steps **in order**, moving on to the next step only after the one you are working on is complete. **Commit frequently** with informative messages.
-While there are instructions to commit at the end of each step, these should not be your only commits.

 ---